-16.1 All staff
+1. All staff

 All staff members will undertake safeguarding and child protection training at induction, including on whistle- blowing procedures, to ensure they understand the school's safeguarding systems and their responsibilities, and can identify signs of possible abuse or neglect.
-This training will be regularly updated (at least annually) and will be in line with advice from the 3 safeguarding partners.
+This training will be regularly updated and will be in line with advice from the 3 safeguarding partners.
 The training will have regard to the Teachers' Standards.